authgear/authgear-server/docs/specs/webhook.md

 We decided to ensure the availability of the system.
 To maintain consistency, the developer should take eventual consistency into account when designing their system.

 The developer should regularly check the past events for unprocessed events to ensure consistency.

-### Webhook Event Timing

-There are four theoretically delivery timing of events: sync BEFORE, async BEFORE, sync AFTER and async AFTER.

-Async BEFORE is mostly useless.
-The operation may not be successful, and the handler cannot affect the operation.
-So async BEFORE events do not exist.

-Sync AFTER cannot be used safely due to the following reasoning:

-- If it is not within the operation transaction, async AFTER can be used instead.
-- If it is within the operation transaction and has no side effects, sync BEFORE can be used instead.
-- If it is within the operation transaction and has side effects, async AFTER should be used instead.

-So sync AFTER events do not exist.

 ### CAP Theorem